Mitchi-02/Mitchi-02/README.md

 ## About

-- 🌱 I’m currently a final year software engineering student, looking for a PFE internship.
+- 🌱 I’m currently a final year software engineering student, looking for a CDI contract in the EMEA region or an alternation in France starting from September 2025.

 - 📫 Reach me via [i.benhammadi@esi-sba.dz](mailto:i.benhammadi@esi-sba.dz).